muffpy/sicp-exercises/README.md

 # sicp-exercises
-Exercises in Structure and Interpretaion of Computer Programs which I thought were challenging and took me a good chunk of time to solve
+Exercises in Structure and Interpretaion of Computer Programs which I thought were challenging and took me a good amount of time to solve